nievelstone/master-thesis-chainshare/key-server/README.md

 - Regularly rotate operator keys
 - Monitor smart contract interactions for unusual patterns
 - Implement rate limiting for production deployments
-- Use HTTPS in production environments

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request